Alcoholic Beverages: Regulations

 - General Terms and Conditions:

 Prior to the sale or distribution of alcoholic liquor on the Carbondale campus or at SIUC-controlled events at other locations, the unit hosting the event (hereafter referred to as the “sponsoring unit” shall complete an Alcoholic Liquor Use Request form.
-The form must be completed and submitted to the Executive Director for Finance and Administration at least ten (10) business days before the start of the event.
+The form must be completed and submitted to the Vice Chancellor for Administration and Finance at least ten (10) business days before the start of the event.
 The sponsoring unit must receive written approval to sell or distribute alcohol prior to any such sale or distribution and shall abide by all rules, requirements, and restrictions in the law, Board or University policy, or as otherwise stated by the Chancellor (or designee).

 The University reserves the right to withhold approval of possession, consumption, delivery, and sale or serving of alcoholic liquor from any event at any time and for any reason deemed appropriate by the University.